Back to Solicitors

 Government departments use the services of external counsel for much of their court-based advocacy work.
 This means that legal trainees get the opportunity to work with and learn from experienced panel counsel who are leading experts in their respective fields.
 Barristers working within government departments may have the opportunity to conduct cases in tribunals and courts but this cannot be guaranteed and the extent of such advocacy opportunities will vary between departments and teams.
 Candidates wishing to focus principally on an advocacy career should bear this in mind.

-Please see GLP website for details of sponsorship.
+Please see GLP website for details of the sponsorship available for the LPC/BTC/SQE.

 • Contentious